heedy/connectordb-desktop/README.md

 The Laptop Logger
 ==================

-This is the ConnectorDB frontend for logging the things you do on your PC.
+This is the [ConnectorDB](https://connectordb.github.io) frontend for logging the things you do on your PC.
 The LaptopLogger includes a headless version for running on servers, and a cross-platform QT4 GUI for use on your primary machine.

-The laptoplogger intentionally has a simple plugin system, such that anyone can track the system stats they want with only a few lines of code.
+The laptoplogger has a simple plugin system, such that anyone can track the system stats they want with only a few lines of code.

 ## Logging
 The built-in plugins log several things, but the logged quantities depend on the operating system.